xinwenfu/VChat_TRUN/README.md

 ## Exploit Process
 The following sections cover the process that should (Or may) be followed when performing this exploitation on the VChat application.
 It should be noted that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions, such as having access to the application binary that may not be realistic in cases where you are exploiting remote servers; however, the enumeration and exploitation of generic Windows, and Linux servers to get the binary from a remote server falls outside of the scope of this document.

+> [!IMPORTANT]
+> The offsets shown in the following screenshots may differ from those used in the python and ruby code in this repository.
+This is because the offsets change slightly between the Windows 10 version of VChat compiled with GCC and the Windows 11 version compiled with the Visual Studio compiler.

 ### Information Collecting
 We want to understand the VChat program and how it works in order to exploit it effectively.
 Before diving into the specifics of how VChat behaves, the most important information for us is the IP address of the Windows VM that runs VChat and the port number that VChat runs on.